sg2295/Sudoku-Solver/readme.md

 ## Approach TODO
 Employ a **back-tracking search**, using a combination of **depth-first search** (DFS) and **constraint propagation**.

 ### Heuristics TODO
+Two heuristics are used to make an educated
+#### Minimum-remaining-values (MRV)  TODO
+Narrows down the most ideal positions to fill in first

-#### Variable Heuristics TODO
+#### Degree  TODO
+Good for when we have a lot of possible candidates.

-Uses the **minimum-remaining values** (MRV) heuristic, which picks the "most constrained variable" every time it makes a choice.
+Uses the **minimum-remaining-values** (MRV) heuristic, which picks the "most constrained variable" every time it makes a choice.
 In other words, it chooses the variable that is most likely to result in an invalid state.
 (Page 216-17)

 The algorithm works as follows:
 1. Pick the most constrained value
 1. Get the resulting state
 1. If the state is valid, repeat steps 1-3.
 Otherwise, exit (no solution exists).

 #### Value Heuristics TODO !!!
 (PLACEHOLDER, PENDING)
 - ADD LEAST-CONSTRAINED VALUE HERE

 ## Results TODO
 Minimum-remaining-values heuristic was found to have the greatest impact<br>
 Degree heuristic improved overall runtime